Sukhna Wildlife Sanctuary

 The Sukhna Wildlife Sanctuary is a 2600 hectare (6400+ acres) nature preserve located in the Shivalik Hills of Chandigarh, India, near Sukhna Lake.
 The area was officially declared a wildlife sanctuary in 1998.
-The sanctuary is open for a select number of visitors, and an entry pass is required, which is issued by the Forest Department Office (sector 19, Chandigarh).
+The sanctuary is open to a limited number of visitors, and an entry pass is required, which is issued by the Forest Department Office (sector 19, Chandigarh).
 The reserve is typically not open to the public during the rainy season.